cashubtc/nuts/xx+1.md

 ---

-This NUT defines a blind authentication scheme that allows mints operators to limit the use of their mint to a set of authorized users while still providing privacy within that anonymity set.
+This NUT defines a blind authentication scheme that allows mint operators to limit the use of their mint to a set of authorized users while still providing privacy within that anonymity set.

 We use two authentication schemes in conjunction: *clear authentication* using an external OpenID Connect / OAuth 2.0 service (described in [NUT-XX][XX]), and *blind authentication* with the mint to access its resources.
-A user's wallet first needs to obtain a clear authentication token (CAT) from an OpenID Connect authority that the mint selected which is not subject of this specification.
+A user's wallet first needs to obtain a clear authentication token (CAT) from an OpenID Connect authority that the mint selected, which is not subject of this specification.
 Once the user has obtained the CAT from the OpenID Connect service, they can use it to obtain multiple blind authentication tokens (BAT) from the mint.
 We describe this process in this document.

 Blind authentication tokens (BATs) are used to access the protected endpoints of the mint and make sure that only users that previously presented a valid CAT can access the mint's features such as minting, melting, or swapping ecash.
 Wallets provide a BAT in the request header when making a request to one of the mint's protected endpoints.
 The mint parses the header for a BAT, verifies the signature (like with normal ecash as described in [NUT-00][00]), checks if the token has previously been spent, and if not, adds it to its spent BAT token database.